glitchassassin/digital-garden/content/Screeps infrastructure.md

 ## Repairing

 Some structures decay with time and/or use: roads, containers, and ramparts.
+Other structures take damage when attacked by enemy creeps, invaders, or nukes.